 Turtle watching in Cape Verde

 On the island of Boa Vista The Turtle Foundation patrol the beaches where the turtles nest.
-This started in 2008 following the killing of turtles when the Foundation sent representatives to the Porto Ferreira beach.
+This started in 2008 when the Foundation sent representatives to the Porto Ferreira beach.
 That is one of the main nesting beaches on the island.
 Before this, in 2007 some 600 or more turtles were slaughtered on that one beach.
 In 2008 the number had drastically reduced to 60.
 Now they are working on five beaches and the number of turtles being slaughtered has continued to reduce.

 Whilst the islands of Sal and Boa Vista are probably best known for turtles, turtles also nest on other islands, such as Maio.
 On Maio, the work of protection is overseen by the Maio Biodiversity Foundation.